 Our research opens up exciting avenues for future work, especially from an application perspective.
 Given the promising performance of causal score with CS divergence $(\text{CS})^{2}$ on benchmark simulated data in Fig.~\ref{fig:causal}, it would be interesting to systematically investigate its ability on causal discovery for realistic data in other domains, such as neuroscience, econometrics, and climate science.
 Meanwhile, it is compelling to apply our conditional CS divergence estimator in Eq.~(\ref{eq:conditional_CS_est}) and a by-product on sample efficient measure on conditional independence in Eq.~(\ref{eq:CS_ext2}) to different downstream tasks that aim to learn \emph{invariant} and \emph{fair} latent representations (see also discussions in Sec.~\ref{sec:3_2_2}).

-We conclude this paper with an initial investigation to unsupervised domain adaptation (UDA) on EEG data.
-Our motivation is to inspire interested readers to jointly investigate more wider applications of the conditional CS divergence and unveil its undiscovered theoretical properties.
+We conclude this paper with an initial investigation of unsupervised domain adaptation (UDA) on EEG data.
+Our motivation is to inspire interested readers to jointly explore broader applications of the conditional CS divergence and uncover its undiscovered theoretical properties.

 In UDA, we have $M$ labeled samples $\mathcal{D}_s = \{(\mathbf{x}_s^i, y_s^i)\}_{i=1}^{M}$ from a source domain with distribution $p_s$ and $N$ unlabeled samples $\mathcal{D}_t = \{\mathbf{x}_t^j\}_{j=1}^{N}$ from a target domain with distribution $p_t$ ($p_t \neq p_s$).
 The primary goal of UDA is to learn a neural network $h_\theta=f\circ g$ such that the risk on the target domain is minimized, where $f: \mathbf{x} \mapsto \mathbf{z}$ is a feature extractor and $g: \mathbf{z} \mapsto y$ is a classifier.
 We denote the prediction by $\hat{y}=g(\mathbf{z})$.
 According to~\cite{nguyen2022kl}, the loss $l_{\text{test}}$ in the test distribution (a.k.a., target domain) is upper bounded by: